 - Employees can receive and make calls wherever they go

-It is possible to future proof your system so that you can employ past cabling systems and strategically update these systems to meet all your potential needs in the future.
-This results in much cheaper expenses, although you would require someone with higher expertise to consult you on the best way of executing this sort of an upgrade.
+It is possible to future proof your system so that you can employ past cabling systems.
+Furthermore you can strategically update these systems to meet all your potential needs in the future.
+This results in much cheaper expenses.
+At the same time you would require someone with higher expertise to consult you on the best way of executing this sort of an upgrade.

 Investing in Voice and Data Cabling

 Often, when there are problems with the connectivity of the office, the problems lie with the cabling and infrastructure.
-Poorly executed cabling can result in interference, which is when light or a kinked cable ruins the connection.
-This is exactly why your company should make sure not to cut corners with cabling solutions.
+Poorly executed cabling can result in interference, which can be an echo on the cable, interference from other cables or outside electrical noises such as power, lighting and many other sources. .
+To this end your company should make sure not to cut corners with cabling solutions.

-Investing in your cabling is always an intelligent move, and it begins with testing your infrastructure to see what your current capabilities are.
-Cabling professionals have the necessary equipment to do this, and should be able to provide you with a printout of your cabling specs for future reference.
+In summary investing in your cabling is always an intelligent move.
+In particular it begins with testing your infrastructure to see what your current capabilities are.
+Of course voice cabling professionals have the necessary equipment to do this.
+In addition they are able to provide you with a printout of your cabling specs for future reference.

 Voice cabling for VoIP Technology

-VOIP phone systems are quickly becoming the gold standard for offices everywhere, and although you may not realize it, your firm would greatly benefit from having the proper infrastructure capabilities.
-Your business may be hampered from further growth if it doesn’t have the cabling solutions required to enable continued scaling.
+In conclusion VOIP phone systems are quickly becoming the gold standard for offices everywhere.
+Furthermore although you may not realize it, your firm would greatly benefit from having the correct infrastructure capabilities.
+Thus your business may be hampered from further growth if it doesn’t have the cabling solutions required to enable continued scaling.

 For more information on how to get your data and voice cabling up to standard, don’t hesitate to get in touch and speak to one of our experts.